krissss/php-data-exporter/README.md

 - Low memory usage with chunk data fetch and write by chain (use GeneratorChainSourceIterator)
 - Support `saveAs()` and `browserDownload()`
 - Support do something in writing (use ObjectEvent)
+- Support control Spreadsheet and Spout Instance, for change style and others (use Extend)

 ## Installation